 For Complete H. mole: Just remember that if it is complete it is an ‘EMPTY OVUM’ meaning there is an abnormal sac but no fetus.
 Studies show that this type often leads to Choriocarcinoma.
 The hCG levels for this type is also higher than partial.

 For Partial H. mole: If the complete is known to have an empty ovum, partial H. Mole has partially formed normal villi with a macerated embryo present.
-Partially formed because there is a misshapen part of the trophoblast and macerated embryo because the embryo has an abnormally high chromosome levels.
+Partially formed because there is a misshapen part of the trophoblast and macerated embryo because the embryo has an abnormally high chromosome level.

 Signs and Symptoms

-Patients who have a probable pregnancy will come to their doctors complaining of irregular vaginal bleeding and a rapid growth of the womb causing pelvic pressure.
-Due to bleeding there will be pallor.
-In some cases there will be sudden abdominal pain in the first trimester because of internal bleeding and mass distention.
+Patients who have a probable pregnancy will come to their doctors complaining of irregular vaginal bleeding and rapid growth of the womb causing pelvic pressure.
+Due to bleeding, there will be pallor.
+In some cases, there will be sudden abdominal pain in the first trimester because of internal bleeding and mass distention.
 There will be nausea and vomiting.
-In rare cases there will be signs and symptoms of hyperthyroidism like tremor, restlessness, and high blood pressure in the first trimester may be present due to high level of hCG that causes weak thyroid stimulation.
+In rare cases, there will be signs and symptoms of hyperthyroidism like tremor, restlessness, and high blood pressure in the first trimester may be present due to high level of hCG that causes weak thyroid stimulation.
 Aside from high levels of hCG, no fetal heart tones present, no fetal parts present, and no viable fetus are the most important signs present in H.mole.